Reading time: 11 min.

 10 styles to avoid when your fringe is thinning

-These looks are generally not flattering for a thinning fringe, as they are designed for fuller, thicker bangs:
+The following looks are generally not flattering for a thinning fringe, as they are designed for fuller, thicker bangs:

 1. Blunt bangs

-2. Arched bangs
+2. Arched fringe

 3. Bardot bangs